marcoslar/marcoslar.com/posts/2020-09-03-content-based-recommendation-systems.md

 discoverability of books you probably would like to read@{.|| (although they exist nonetheless).}@

-In this place, recommendations of books are based on their content.
+In such a place, recommendations of books are based on their content.
 In this place I can discover @{unknown||}@ books in which the main character shares traits with @{Jacopo Belbo||Funes el memorioso}@; I get to know books in which philosophical topics are discussed the way Sartre used to do.